Mormon Church backs discrimination against LGBTQ Americans- Files SCOTUS Brief Supporting Bigoted Co

 Denver baker Jack Phillips’ case — Masterpiece Cake Ltd. v.
 Colorado Civil Rights Commission — is pending before the U.S. Supreme Court.

-People of faith accept that same-sex civil marriages are legal, the document states, but many can’t in good conscious provide services for a gay wedding.
+People of faith accept that same-sex civil marriages are legal, the document states, but many can’t in good conscience provide services for a gay wedding.

 “Now that the court has protected the liberty of same-sex couples, it is equally important to protect the religious liberties of conscientious objectors,” the document states.